-O66.4.3 PRESTIGE, JUNIOR and Women Class - entries
+O66.4.3 PRESTIGE, JUNIOR and WOMEN Class - entries

-All the riders (Prestige, Junior and Women) will have to pay an entry fee of 70 euros to the promoter.
+All the riders (Prestige, Junior and Women) will have to pay an entry fee of 80 euros (transponder pack included) to the promoter.
+The entry fees for late entries will be 120 euros.